nadezhin/verify-todec/README.md

 Raffaello derived from this theorem that a table of powers of 5 with 126-bit precision is enough to correctly implement DoubleToString conversion.
-He designed a new implementation of DoubleToString and FlaotToString.
+He designed a new implementation of DoubleToString and FloatToString.
 Class Natural with implementation of multi-presision natural is no more necessary.
 Conversions can be performed without memory allocation.
 The WebRev of new Raffaello's algorith is in [10].
 The CSR is in [11].
 The discussion thread starts from [12].